Objectives of the service

 Service/ system concept

-RASOR will provide visual data including live and replays of images and videos from a variety of space sources, such as Sentinel satellites and Mars Express.
-Users will be able to browse through these data feeds, which will display accessible and engaging captions about the visual content.
+RASOR will provide visual imagery including live and replays from a variety of space sources, such as Sentinel satellites and Mars Express.
+Users will be able to browse through these imagery feeds, which will display accessible and engaging captions about the visual content.

 Data streams from sources such as SEDAS will feed into the RASOR server and be converted into the correct format for good-quality visual content.
 This selection of visual content will then be made available through the customer and user interface.